lineofflight/peddler/README.md

 ### Off Amazon Payments

+The Off-Amazon Payments API helps you to process payments for purchases made by buyers using Amazon Payments on your website.
+This API enables you to programmatically retrieve shipping and payment information provided by the buyer from their Amazon account and to authorize, capture, and refund funds to enable a variety of payments scenarios.

 While this API is not implemented yet, you may still use the raw client like so:

 ```ruby